katekang0815/Keepa/README.md

     Compassionate emotional scientist: Your feelings are allowed.
 All emotions are valid.
 They can be spoken.
     - emotion tag:
         - detailed naming
-            - source:  internal? outer? dumping the emotion if it is coming from outer, focus on what you choose and next action
+            - source:  internal? outer? dumping the emotion if it is coming from outer
             - what are you doing/ where/ who you with
         - reflection on this emotion
             - underling theme of emotion / root